StorjOld/twitter-stream/INSTALL.md

-# Dependencies
+# INSTALL

 These steps were built to work with debian 7 (wheezy) 64 bit.

 First install python 3

     apt-get install python3.2

 First we want to install virtualenv

     apt-get install python-virtualenv

+If you have elevated to root, exit now

-run setup our clean virtual environment with python3.2
+Run setup our clean virtual environment with python3.2

     virtualenv --python=/usr/bin/python3.2 ".env"

 activate our virtual environment

     source .env/bin/activate

 install our dependencies

     pip install -r requirements.txt

 deactivate the virtual environment

     deactivate

+Allow "twitter-stream" to be executed

-You should now be setup to run.
-You may have to chmod u+x the twitter-stream script.
+    chmod u+x twitter-stream

 To run:

     ./twitter-stream [-v [-q]]